-Impact Management Actions Responsible person Method of implementation Timeframe for implementati on Responsible party for monitoring Frequency of monitoring Evidence of compliance Trucks should deliver pre-mixed concrete to the site and pour the concrete directly into the prepared excavations.
+Impact Management Actions Responsible Method of Timeframe Responsible Frequency of Evidence of person implementation for implementati on party for monitoring monitoring compliance Trucks should deliver pre-mixed concrete to the site and pour the concrete directly into the prepared excavations.
 When concrete trucks have unloaded, there is a requirement to wash out the inside of the concrete drum.
-Water can be provided to the trucks for this purpose (at the discretion of the contractor).
+Water can be provided to the trucks for this purpose (at the EPC Contractor The EPC contractor to provide method statement for all on the Site ECO and ECO Daily Weekly environmental checklists.

+Impact Management Actions Responsible person Method implementation of Timeframe for implementati on Responsible party for monitoring Frequency of monitoring Evidence compliance of discretion of the contractor).
 Concrete suppliers may NOT dispose of this wash water anywhere on site.
 Trucks should return to their depot for this purpose.
 Any spillages of concrete outside of the excavations (including haulage routes) must be cleaned up immediately by the supplier.
-Where small batching of concrete or plaster takes place on site, the following actions must be implemented: Concrete batching may only take place in areas approved by the ECO (preferably in the Site Camp); Concrete mixing must take place on batching plates unless it is on an area that is to be hard surfaced as part of the development; Equipment (wheelbarrows, shovels etc) must be washed into a lined settling pond; EPC Contractor The EPC contractor to provide method statement for all on site concrete batching.
-Throughout the construction phase ESA and ECO Daily Weekly environmental checklists.
-Monthly environmental control reports.

-Impact Management Actions Responsible person Method of implementation Timeframe for implementati on Responsible party for monitoring Frequency of monitoring Evidence compliance of Once the settling ponds dry out, the concrete must be removed and dispatched to a suitable disposal site.
+Where small batching of concrete or plaster takes place on site, the following actions must be implemented: Concrete batching may only take place in areas approved by the ECO (preferably in the Site Camp); Concrete mixing must take place on batching plates unless it is on an area that is to be hard surfaced as part of the development; Equipment (wheelbarrows, shovels etc) must be washed into a lined settling pond; Once the settling ponds dry out, the concrete must be removed and dispatched to a suitable disposal site.
 Ideally, all concrete batching should take place on an area that is to be hard surfaced as part of the development (building floor, road or paved area); In order to avoid resource contamination, concrete batching should not be located within 60m of any stormwater management structure.
 If an area outside of the site camp is identified for batching it must first be approved by the ECO and all topsoil must be stripped and stockpiled for re-use.
 Batching at satellite sites must be done on a batching plate to prevent soil contamination.
 Empty cement bags must be treated as hazardous waste and must be treated accordingly.
-Cement wash water may not be discharged into the environment.
+Cement wash water may not be discharged into the environment. site con batching. crete Monthly environmental control reports.